 You can only connect to one database at a time.
 To query multiple databases, you must create multiple connections or fully specified SQL queries.
 When you use the JDBC driver to connect to Atlas Data Lake with Tableau, you can only connect to the database specified in your properties file.

-Move the downloaded MongoDB Atlas Data Lake JDBC driver JAR file to one of the following folders.¶
+Download the MongoDB Atlas Data Lake JDBC driver JAR file and all associated dependencies by selecting

 To connect with Tableau, create a properties file with the following settings: